Euromax Resources (CVE:EOX) Shares Down 20% – Should You Sell?

-Euromax Resources Ltd. (CVE:EOX – Get Free Report) shares were down 20% during trading on Wednesday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 172,112 shares changed hands during mid-day trading, an increase of 30% from the average daily volume of 132,193 shares.
+Shares of Euromax Resources Ltd. (CVE:EOX – Get Free Report) fell 20% during mid-day trading on Wednesday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+172,112 shares were traded during trading, an increase of 30% from the average session volume of 132,193 shares.
 The stock had previously closed at C$0.03.

 About Euromax Resources